partizand/gnucashreport/readme.rst

      The total return on asset taking into account the costs

 Money flow
-    Profitability Money flow from account.
+    Profitability money flow from account.
 Dividends, interests on other account, etc

 Expense
     The costs of servicing the account (per annum)